 Decide on a profitable niche, and give it a try.
 You may find that you love it.
 You may find that it’s not for you.
 What have you got to lose other than your dreams if you DON’T try?

 Want to learn more about how to make money as a freelance writer?
-Check out my guest post for It’s All You Boo, How to Make Money as a Freelance Writer, or sign up for my eBook that teaches you how to make money as a freelance writer and the different projects you can do.
+Check out my guest post for It’s All You Boo, How to Make Money as a Freelance Writer, or sign up for my free email course that teaches you how to make money as a freelance writer and the different projects you can do.